 Social Security Disability is a government benefit offered to those individuals that can no longer work.
 Social Security Disability, “SSD,” is awarded based on an individual’s past earnings, when he or she last worked, and their relevant medical history.
 Providing a complete and through medical history is a crucial step in qualifying for SSD benefits.
 The legal fee for representing an individual applicant is regulated by Social Security, and there is no fee unless your application for benefits is approved.
 If you need assistance with your Social Security Disability application, please feel free to contact Attorney Mostowy.

-We work with individuals that are considering applying for Social Security Disability benefits, or those who have already been denied benefits but would like to proceed to the next stage of the Social Security Disability review process.
-If a hearing regarding your application is required before an Administrative Law Judge, we will prepare a brief in support of your application, inform you of what to expect at the hearing, and attend the hearing with you.
-We will square away relevant medical documentation and present it in an organized fashion that corresponds to the applicable listing criteria.
+She works with individuals that are considering applying for Social Security Disability benefits, or those who have already been denied benefits but would like to proceed to the next stage of the Social Security Disability review process.
+If a hearing regarding your application is required before an Administrative Law Judge, she will prepare a brief in support of your application, inform you of what to expect at the hearing, and attend the hearing with you.
+Attorney Mostowy will square away relevant medical documentation and present it in an organized fashion that corresponds to the applicable listing criteria.

-Halpin & Mostowy has many years of experience in representing people suffering from injuries in civil litigation, workers’ compensation matters, and SSD applications.
+Law Office of Kristen Mostowy, LLC has many years of experience in representing people suffering from injuries in civil litigation, workers’ compensation matters, and SSD applications.
 There are many pitfalls and technical rules that apply to your application.
-We will use my past experience to present your application for Social Security Benefits from a position of strength.
+Attorney Mostowy will use her past experience to present your application for Social Security Benefits from a position of strength.